uchicago-cs/student-resource-guide/environment/vscode-ssh.rst

 ~~~~~~~~

 .. todo::
     Why should they use bash?
+Should they use bash?
+I would argue so since it standardizes shell commmands.

 As part of installing Git on Windows, the installer will install Git Bash, an emulation layer for the bash shell.
 Because course work will generally be run on Linux, we recommend you use Git Bash as bash is the default shell in Linux. macOS already has bash installed, but not set as the default shell.
 You can set bash/Git Bash as the default shell on the integrated VS Code terminal by following these steps: